rust-lang-ja/book-ja/src/ch06-02-match.md

 However, the `match` expression can be a bit wordy in a situation in which we care about only *one* of the cases.
 For this situation, Rust provides `if let`.

+More about patterns and matching can be found in [chapter 18][ch18-00-patterns].

+[ch18-00-patterns]:
+ch18-00-patterns.html